Slack makes another 11 new investments in its Slack fund

 That’s part of the reason it established the Slack Fund, which makes investments in startups that are building tools on top of Slack.
 Jump-starting that ecosystem is going to be critical as Slack, as a startup, needs to allocate its resources properly and let other people figure out new ways to use its slick work messaging platform.
 The company is announcing that it’s making 11 new investments today as part of its continuing effort to invest in the ecosystem.

 In July, the company said it invested $2 million in 14 startups through the Slack Fund.
-With these companies, the total number of investments Slack has made is now up to 25.
-Slack described the latest startups as ways to improve a variety of work tasks — which, naturally, is code for filling the holes in existing productivity suites that Slack proper might not fully fill right now.
+With these companies, Slack has made 25 total investments.
+Slack described the latest startups as ways to improve a variety of work tasks — which, naturally, is code for filling the holes in existing productivity suites that Slack proper might not.

 Slack is one of the hottest startups in Silicon Valley — but it looks like the shine may start wearing off as its rapid growth starts to slow down a bit.
 Slack launched the Slack Fund at the tail end of 2015 along with an app directory.
 All this was an effort to try and cultivate an ecosystem of startups and tools that would not only entice developers but also new users.
 Slack is still growing fast, and is now up to 4 million daily active users with more than 1.25 million paid users.
 But as all startups’ growth inevitably slows, Slack has to get creative.